IndyCar points lead constantly changing hands in wild season | Times Leader

 “We say every year it’s the closest competition we ever had,” said Team Penske’s Josef Newgarden, the Road America winner.
 “Somehow it keeps getting tighter.
 It must be just the development of this car has really hit a fine point.
 You’re just constantly tuning little things now, millimeters of changes.
 The driving style is getting tighter, with simulators, all this stuff you can analyze.
 It’s impossible to hide something from the competition.
 Yeah, it is very difficult to win these races consistently.”

 Newgarden has won three of the first eight races, yet is only third in the points standings, behind Ericsson and Power.
-Newgarden’s issue is that including a low of 25th on the Indianapolis road course.
+Newgarden’s issue is that he has finished 13th or lower in four races, including a low of 25th on the Indianapolis road course.

 “It’s been a little bit too up and down for us, kind of feast or famine,” Newgarden said.
 “I think we genuinely had the potential for four or five wins up to this point.
 So we’ve done three of the potential five, let’s say.
 The other ones that we weren’t winning, we were finishing too far back.
 We’ve got to up our consistency.”